radiodan-archive/project/docs/case_construction.md

 Basic instructions for building a Radiodan
 ==========================================

-This is a first pass at a set set of instructions.
+This is our second pass at a set of instructions.
 We're still testing it.

 In general: the [case](assets/radiodan_3mm_laser_template.pdf) is designed (by [Victor Johannsen](https://twitter.com/victordons)) to be something that can be changed and adapted to the size of different components.